The advantages and disadvantages of internal recruitment

 1. Clarity is your ally

 Be crystal clear about what the hiring process will be, as well as sharing accurate and precise expectations for the successful candidate.
-This will make it easier if you have to turn down an internal applicant who might not be suitable yet - they will be able to see exactly what they need to do to in order to make a successful application in the future.
+This will make it easier if you have to turn down an internal applicant who might not be suitable yet - they will be able to see exactly what they need to do to make a successful application in the future.

 2. Invest in your staff, and reap the benefits later